-At the NATO Wales Summit in September 2014, Allied Heads of State and Government further deepened this partnership by identifying Georgia as one of five countries eligible for enhanced cooperation and dialogue opportunities with the Alliance, and endorsing the Substantial NATO-Georgia Package.
-With these decisions, Allies recognised Georgia's significant contributions to NATO operations and Alliance objectives, such as NATO missions in Afghanistan and Kosovo, the counter-terrorism maritime surveillance operation 'Active Endeavour' in the Mediterranean and NATO's Response Force (NRF).
-Thanks to the SNGP, Georgia is a primary beneficiary of NATO's Defence Capacity Building Initiative, set up to project international stability through concrete support and activities with key nations.
+At the NATO Wales Summit in September 2014, Allied Heads of State and Government further deepened this partnership by identifying Georgia as one of five countries eligible for enhanced cooperation and dialogue opportunities with the Allies, and endorsing the Substantial NATO-Georgia Package.
+Through these decisions, Allies recognised Georgia's significant contributions to NATO operations and Alliance objectives, such as NATO missions in Afghanistan and Kosovo, the counter-terrorism maritime surveillance operation 'Active Endeavour' in the Mediterranean and NATO's Response Force (NRF).